|

 life, and performed on important occasions, such as marriage,

 funeral, religious rites, and folk festivals.
+Beginning

 in this century, the solo aspect of Chinese instrumental music has